 There is nothing more displeasing than a pool filled with cloudy water.
 Looks like you might have to cancel that pool party you were going to have.
 Maybe you have to find a new way to entertain your kids all day.
 Or perhaps your day of relaxation is ruined.
 Right?
 Wrong.
-We put together a short blog about what to do and how to fix cloudy pool water so that this unpleasant surprise just means you need to find the blog in our Education Center.
+We put together this short blog about what to do and how to fix cloudy pool water so that this unpleasant surprise can be resolved as quickly as possible.

 Let’s start with recapping why cloudy water is a problem.
 Sure, the murky appearance is quite ugly for pictures.
 However, cloudy pool water is also unsafe.
 The lack of clarity makes it difficult to see swimmers.
 If you have cloudy pool water, you should not allow anyone to swim.